Media! Tech! Parenting!

 Read a short post and watch a video on newspaper comments, uploaded by the Nieman Journalism Lab at Harvard.
 Some newspapers sites, such as the Boston Globe, post a short and succinct comment policy.

 As a part of the ongoing family conversations on digital life issues, a focus on appropriate website feedback will help children develop website “street smarts” and help them to grow into more perceptive judges of what is appropriate (and what is not).
 Moreover children (and adults, too) need to think about writing well, because their comments will be posted on a public website and available for years to come.
-Enjoy reading The 10 Commandments of Commenting.
+I found The 10 Commandments of Commenting at the computer Professionals for Social Responsibility (CPSR closed down in 2013).

 Leaving Comments: A Few Etiquette Pointers to Remember